frandiego/zubale-test/README.md

 - `.env` - Environment variables configuration file containing

 ## Summary
-When you run `docker-compose up --build -d`, the following happens:
+When you run `make up`, the following happens:

 1. Docker builds and starts all services defined in docker-compose.yml: